coopdanger/ppm-specification/draft-ppm-protocol.md

 #### Leader State

-The leader is required to issue aggregate requests in order, but reports are likely to arrive out-of-order.
-The leader SHOULD buffer reports for a time period proportional to the batch window before issuing the first aggregate request.
+The leader is required to issue requests in order, but reports are likely to arrive out-of-order.
+The leader SHOULD buffer reports for a time period proportional to the batch window before issuing the verify-start request.
 Failure to do so will result in out-of-order reports being dropped by the helper.

 #### Helper State

-The helper state is an optional parameter of an aggregate request that the helper can use to carry state across requests.
+The helper state is an optional parameter of the verify-start and verify-next requests that the helper can use to carry state across requests.
 At least part of the state will usually need to be encrypted in order to protect user privacy.
 However, the details of precisely how the state is encrypted and the information that it carries is up to the helper implementation.

 ### Output Share Request {#output-share-request}